jjyg/csv/README.rst

 Convert a specific field from hexadecimal to decimal.
 The conversion is done using 64bit unsigned integers plus the sign, on hexadecimal values starting with '0x'.
-Other values, or values where the converslion failed are preserved unchanged.
+Other values, or values where the conversion failed are preserved unchanged.

   csv dec row4